JakubVoz/deeptimelearning/README.md

 # deeptimelearning

-> Code of the paper "Deep learning from phylogenies for diversification analysis" including pretrained neural networks.
+> Code of the paper "Deep learning from phylogenies for diversification analysis" including pre-trained neural networks.

 ### In this repository, you can find: